 The percentage of the entire class that obtained any job in the state the rate reflects.
 For now, data limitations limit our ability to analyze the kinds of jobs obtained by destination outcome, though schools have the data to let you do an analysis.

-There are three separate categories of long-term, full-time law firm jobs: 2-25 attorney firms, 26-100 attorney firms, and 101+ attorney firms.
+We use three separate categories of long-term, full-time law firm jobs on our reports: 2-25 attorney firms, 26-100 attorney firms, and 101+ attorney firms.
 The rate is the percentage of the entire class working at the particular kind of employer.
 It does not reflect the type of job the graduate works, so these rates may include paralegals and administrative staff.

 The percentage of the entire class that obtained long-term, full-time federal clerkships.
 Keep in mind that these "long-term" jobs usually have a duration of one year, though sometimes graduates obtain two-year appointments or "career clerk" positions.